nopnop2002/esp-idf-mirf/IRQ-Detection/README.md

 Nothing is asserted when the transmission is complete.
 MAX_RT is asserted when transmission fails.
 Therefore, if there is no assertion after the transmission, the transmission succeeds, and if there is an assertion, the transmission fails.
-If TX_DS is enabled, the assertion occurs whether the transmission was successful or unsuccessful, and you must again check the register to distinguish between the two.
+If you enable TX_DS, an assertion will occur regardless of whether the transmission was successful or unsuccessful.
+You will need to check the register again to distinguish between successful and unsuccessful transmission.

 # Configuration